stac-utils/stac-node-validator/README.md

 Add one of the following options to any of the commands above:

-- Validate against the schemas in the STAC dev branch: ` --dev` Note that `stac_version` in STAC files must contain the version number of the last released STAC version.
 - Validate against schemas in a local STAC folder: ` --schemas /path/to/stac/folder`

 ### Development